gohugoio/hugo/content/en/hosting-and-deployment/hugo-deploy.md

 toc: true
 ---

-You can use the "hugo deploy" command to upload your site directly to a Google Compute Storage (GCS) bucket, an AWS S3 bucket, and/or an Azure Storage bucket.
+You can use the "hugo deploy" command to upload your site directly to a Google Cloud Storage (GCS) bucket, an AWS S3 bucket, and/or an Azure Storage bucket.

 ## Assumptions